Grayrigg derailment

-The Grayrigg derailment was a fatal railway accident that occurred at approximately 20:15 GMT on 23 February 2007, just to the south of Grayrigg, Cumbria, in the North West England region of the United Kingdom.
+The Grayrigg derailment was a fatal railway accident that occurred at approximately 20:15 GMT on Friday 23 February 2007, just to the south of Grayrigg, Cumbria, in the North West England region of the United Kingdom.
 The accident investigation concluded that the derailment was caused by a faulty set of points (number 2B) on the Down Main running line, controlled from Lambrigg ground frame.
 The scheduled inspection on 18 February 2007 had not taken place and the faults had gone undetected.

 Incident

 The 17:30 Virgin West Coast Pendolino West Coast Main Line InterCity service from London Euston to Glasgow Central derailed at 20:15 at a faulty set of points almost immediately after crossing the Docker Viaduct (the rear half of the train would still have been crossing the bridge whilst the front derailed at the points).
 The train was reported to have been travelling at 95 mph when it was derailed.
 The train consisted of unit 390033 City of Glasgow, which was constructed at Washwood Heath, Birmingham, in 2002; formed of a total of nine vehicles.
 It carried 105 passengers and four crew.